Supermagnum/fgcom-mumble/client/fgfs-addon/Readme.md

   - `/instrumentation/comm[n]/frequencies/selected-channel-width-khz`
   - `/instrumentation/comm[n]/tx-power` (nonstandard and optional; introduced by FGCom-mumble)

+### Advanced Radio Configuration (v1.3.2+)

+The addon now supports advanced radio configuration with the following new features:

+- **Transmitting Power Control**: Configure default TX power in watts (default: 10.0W)
+- **Squelch Control**: Configure default squelch threshold (default: 0.1)
+- **Channel Width Control**: Configure default channel width in kHz (default: 8.33kHz for VHF)

+These settings can be configured in the FGCom-mumble settings dialog under "Radio Configuration (Advanced)" and will be applied to all radios by default.

 - ADF radios (local only, they can't transmit):
   - `/instrumentation/adf[n]/operable`
   - `/instrumentation/adf[n]/volume-norm`